johncollinson2001/mandeville-cnc/README.md

-﻿A simple, promotional website for a fictitious CNC routing company.
+﻿A simple, promotional website for a joinery company.

 The site uses a really neat responsive CSS library, that is styled on Google's material design principles and built ontop of Bootstrap.
 The site uses asp.net core as the server back end.